 - up to 24 hours under refrigeration.
-Complete the infusion within 24 hours after removal from storage. - Any remaining contents of a partly used PN container must be discarded. - Follow the instructions of each product included in the admixture.
+Complete the infusion within 24 hours after removal from storage. - Follow the instructions of each product included in the admixture.

 2.3 Dosing Information

 Dosing Considerations

 - Prior to administration of Omegaven, correct severe fluid and electrolyte disorders and measure serum triglycerides to establish a baseline level. - Initiate Omegaven dosing as soon as direct or conjugated bilirubin (DBil) levels are 2 mg/dL or greater in pediatric patients who are expected to be PN-dependent for at least 2 weeks. - The dosing of Omegaven depends on each patient's energy requirements, which may be influenced by age, body weight, tolerance, clinical status, and ability to metabolize and eliminate lipids. - When determining dose, take into account the energy supplied by dextrose and amino acids from PN, as well as energy from oral or enteral nutrition.
 Energy provided from lipid-based medications must also be taken into account (e.g., propofol). - Omegaven contains 0.15 to 0.30 mg/mL of dl-alpha-tocopherol.
 Take into account the amount of alpha-tocopherol in Omegaven when determining the need for additional supplementation of vitamin E.